Literary Scout

 Do scouts look only at book manuscripts, or does your coverage extend to other stuff like journalism, blogs, editorials, etc?

-Asked by MadMax over 12 years ago
+Asked by MadMax almost 13 years ago

 Scouts are only reading book manuscripts, but if there is a really notable piece of media that is preceding a likely book (like Randy Pausch’s Last Lecture video or the Dragon Mother’s media buzz), that’s certainly important to be aware of as well.
 Scouts need to be plugged into what topics are hot and what people are hungry for more of.